-If a child makes an allegation of physical abuse against an adult that works with children and there are visible bruises, marks or injuries or if a child makes an allegation of sexual abuse against an adult that works with children, Child Protection procedures will be followed and a referral made to the Multi Agency Safeguarding Hub.
-The LADO will also be informed.
+If a child makes an allegation of physical abuse against an adult that works with children and there are visible bruises, marks or injuries or if a child makes an allegation of sexual abuse against an

-The Head Teacher / Principal must exercise, and be accountable for, their professional judgement on the action to be taken, as follows -
+The Head Teacher must exercise, and be accountable for, their professional judgement on the action to be taken, as follows -

-If the actions of the member of staff, are felt likely to fall within the scope of the interagency allegation management procedures the Head Teacher / Principal will notify the Local Authority Designated Officer (LADO).
+If the actions of the member of staff, are felt likely to fall within the scope of the interagency allegation management procedures 2, the Head Teacher will notify the Local Authority Designated Officer (LADO).
 (The LADO will liaise with the Head Teacher and advise about action to be taken which will be in accordance with the interagency procedures for managing allegations.

-If the Head Teacher / Principal is uncertain whether the concern or allegation falls within the scope of the allegation management procedures a consultation with the LADO will take place and the advice provided will be acted upon.
+If the Head Teacher is uncertain whether the concern or allegation falls within the scope of the allegation management procedures a consultation with the LADO will take place and the advice provided will be acted upon.
 This consultation and the advice offered will be recorded and held on file.

-Where an allegation has been made against the Head Teacher / Principal the Chair of the Governing Body takes on the role of liaising with the LADO team in determining the appropriate way forward.
+Where an allegation has been made against the Head Teacher the Chair of the Governing Body takes on the role of liaising with the LADO team in determining the appropriate way forward.
 For details of this specific procedure see the Section on Allegations against Staff and Volunteers in the procedures of the HSCP.